Notre Dame Cathedral – A masterpiece of Gothic architecture

 Marcel honors Saint Marcel, the 9th bishop of Paris (late 4th century) and other patron saint of Paris.

-Etienne was named after Saint-Etienne, the first martyr of the New Testament, but also after the basilica erected in 690AD and later replaced by the current cathedral.
+Etienne was named after the first martyr of the New Testament.

-Benoît-Joseph was named in honor of Joseph Ratzinger -Pope Benedict XVI since 2005.
+Benoît-Joseph was named in honor of Joseph Ratzinger -Pope Benedict XVI.

 Maurice was named in memory of Maurice de Sully, the 72nd Bishop of Paris (from 1160 to 1196) who initiated the construction of Notre Dame Cathedral in 1163.